 Lea is also a director of Riverside Holdings Pty Ltd, and of a family foundation.
 With a passion for wildlife, Lea is keen to contribute to AWC’s vision and strategy, together with assisting with the development of business networks for AWC.

-Ross has been a Director of AWC since 2005, and holds degrees in Mathematics (B.Sc (Hons) – Otago University), Economics (M.Com –Canterbury University) and Business Administration (MBA – University of NSW).
+Ross has been a Director of AWC since 2005.
+He holds degrees in Mathematics (B.Sc (Hons) – Otago University), Economics (M.Com – Canterbury University) and Business Administration (MBA – University of NSW).

-Ross is Founder of Grant Samuel Group Pty Limited, an independent investment banking firm which he established in 1988.
+Ross is a founder of Grant Samuel Group Pty Limited, an independent investment banking firm which he established in 1988.
 He was previously an executive director of Macquarie Bank Limited having joined Hill Samuel Australia Limited (the predecessor of Macquarie Bank Limited) in 1975.

 Ross is also a Director of The Centre for Independent Studies and the Mito Foundation.

-Ross has been a Director of AWC since 1995 and is a Chartered Accountant in Practice and a Life Member of the Institute of Chartered Accountants ANZ.
-He is a director of Perron Group Ltd and a number of private companies.
+Ross has been a Director of AWC since 1995.
+He is a Chartered Accountant in Practice and a Life Member of the Institute of Chartered Accountants ANZ.
+Ross is a director of a number of private companies.
 He has had over fifty years’ experience in accounting and business and was a partner of Hendry Rae and Court for 25 years.

-Ross is a trustee of the Australian Wildlife Conservancy Fund, the Stan Perron Charitable Trust and the Spinifex Trust.
+Ross is a trustee of the Australian Wildlife Conservancy Fund, the Stan Perron Charitable Foundation and the Spinifex Trust.

-In 2020, Ross was awarded the Medal of the Order of Australia for significant service to the accounting profession, wildlife conservation, and the community.
+In 2020, Ross was awarded Membership of the Order of Australia (AM) for significant service to the accounting profession, wildlife conservation, and the community.

-Malcolm has been a Director of AWC since 2015, and was the Governor of Western Australia for three years from July 2011.
-He has practiced law since 1961 and as Queens Counsel since 1982.
+Malcolm has been a Director of AWC since 2015.
+He was the Governor of Western Australia for three years from July 2011.
+He has practised law since 1961 and as Queens Counsel since 1982.

-Malcolm currently serves as a director of Minderoo Foundation and as the Chairman of WA Health Translation Network and Law Access WA.
+Malcolm currently serves as the Chairman of WA Health Translation Network and as the Chairman of Law Access WA.

 Malcolm has been patron of more than 100 organisations including the McCusker Foundation for Alzheimer’s Disease Research and is Chairman of the McCusker Charitable Foundation – his family foundation.